 Those of you out there who are big fans of the Back to the Future series would know that

 on October 21, 2015 Marty arrived in the future.
-Now that it has come and gone we look back on the things that the movie predicted.
+So we are now Living Back to the future, Now that it has come and gone we look back on the things that the movie predicted.

 Yes there are Hover-boards now, some work on water others only work on areas with metal in them so honestly despite what we wanted so badly we don’t have a universal version that is also commercially available.
 But at least we made strides in trying to create them, which is something I guess.